Stanley-Okwii/Camera/README.md

 * Supports actions:
     * set capturing window dimensions
     * set image properties such as height,width,
-    * Call microflow
+    * call microflow // Use a microflow to save the image.
-* Images are saved to mendix System.Images
+* Images

 ## Dependencies
 Mendix 7.6